 West has worked as an artistic director, writer, and facilitator for organisations including the Karrikarrinya Theatre Collective, Spirit Festival, Our Mob, Art Gallery SA, and Adelaide Fringe.
 She has devised and directed new works for No Strings Attached Theatre of Disability since 2008, and worked as AD, co-writer and performer for State Theatre Company SA.

-During her residency, West will be working from Mount Gambier Library 1st – 18th September 2019.
-She will be holding workshops and meet the author events, as well as one-on-one meetings for readers and aspiring writers in the area.
+During her residency, West worked from Mount Gambier Library 1st – 18th September 2019, and held workshops and meet the author events, as well as one-on-one meetings for readers and aspiring writers in the area.

 Whiti Hereaka is an award-winning novelist and playwright of Ngāti Whakaue, Te Arawa, Ngāti Tūwharetoa and Pākehā descent, based in Wellington.
 She is the author of three novels: The Graphologist’s Apprentice, and award-winning YA novels Bugs and Legacy.
 Hereaka has written numerous plays for stage and radio and was the recipient of the prestigious Bruce Mason Award for emerging playwrights in 2012.